Fort Ord California - Did Polluted Base Expose Veterans?

 Where is Fort Ord?

 Fort Ord is located in Monterey County on the central coast of California.
 The base neighbors Marina Bay and Salinas, the county’s largest city.
 With a location on the central coast of California, forest areas and dunes surrounded Ford Ord barracks and firing ranges.
-Fort Ord pictures show barracks along the coast and military personnel among the greenery in Monterey County similar to Veterans on shipyards.
+Fort Ord pictures show barracks along the coast and military personnel among the greenery in Monterey County, similar to Veterans in shipyards.

 Activities and Occupations at Fort Ord California